+Needing equity release advice?
 If you have already paid off your mortgage, or you have a very small mortgage outstanding, you could be eligible to release equity from your home.
 Homeowners over 55 can find themselves short of disposable income, but due to rising house prices may own a highly valuable property.
-Equity release allows you to get hold of some of the value of your home without having to move or downsize.
+Equity release allows you to release some of the value of your home without having to move or downsize.

 What would you do with your money?